 Nassim Taleb correctly calls this “naive empiricism”.

-But that fails to look at the the costs of preventing terrorism.
+But that fails to look at the costs of preventing terrorism.

 Has Pinker gone through any airport recently?

-The costs of 9/11 and of terrorism in general are immense.
+The costs of 9/11 and terrorism, in general, are immense.
 The costs of security, inconvenience and, of course, the most limited resource we possess: time.

 I list a lot of criticism.